jarecoo/practice/notes.md

     * Presence in the moment is vital to happiness and enjoyment
     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
-* Meaning and Purpose in Life are Foundational Concepts for Happiness
-    * Individually Created
-    * Derived from a strong sense of who you are (developed from self-love)
-    * Derived at first from the notion that time is limited
-* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * Love shared with Another is a Basic Human Need
     * Compassion and Love for Yourself is Foundational
     * Connection is a Human Necessity that Brings Peace